agupta666/elf/README.md

 add a route with upload action

 ```
-wish> route /save "upload[/path/to/some/folder, picture]"
+elf> route /save "upload[/path/to/some/folder, picture]"
 ```

 upload file with curl